atzlt/Propose/Usage.md

 4. `dash` Dash line style, set [the `stroke-dasharray` attribute](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/stroke-dasharray).
 Default: `undefined`.
 5. `loc, dist` The default location (angle) and distance for labels Default: `0`, `10`.
 6. `labelsize` The default size of the label.
+7. `font` The font family of the label.
-7. `autolabel` Whether to enable autolabelling, using the name of the point being drawn.
+8. `autolabel` Whether to enable autolabelling, using the name of the point being drawn.
 Default: `false`, turn on if any value is set to it (including the string `false`).

 ## Drawing